DataCanvasIO/HyperTS/README.md

 **Probabilistic intervals Support:** Time series forecsting visualization can show confidence intervals.

-**Abundant Metrics:** From MSE, SMAPE, Accuracy to F1-Score, a variety of performance metrics to evaluate results and guide models optimization.
+**Abundant Metrics:** A variety of performance metrics to evaluate results and guide models optimization, including MSE, SMAPE, Accuracy, F1-Score,etc.

-**Powerful search strategies:** Adapting Grid Search, Monte Carlo Tree Search, Evolution Algorithm combined with a meta-learner to learn a powerful and effective TS pipeline.
+**Powerful search strategies:** Adapting Grid Search, Monte Carlo Tree Search, Evolution Algorithm combined with a meta-learner to enable a powerful and effective TS pipeline.

 ## Communication
 If you wish to contribute to this project, please refer to [CONTRIBUTING](CONTRIBUTING.md).